wildfly-security/wildfly-elytron/CONTRIBUTING.md

 For more information, including details on how WildFly Elytron is integrated in WildFly Core and WildFly, check out our [developer guide](https://wildfly-security.github.io/wildfly-elytron/getting-started-for-developers/).

+## Contributing Guidelines

-## Code Style and Conventions
+### Code Style and Conventions

 We follow a specific set of code style and conventions in our project.
 Please adhere to the following guidelines:

 - **Indentation:** Use four spaces for indentation.
 - **Naming Conventions:** Follow camelCase for variable and method names.
-- ...

 Before submitting your pull request, make sure your code aligns with these conventions.

-## Testing
+### Testing

 Ensure that your changes are thoroughly tested before submitting a pull request.
 Follow these testing guidelines:

 - Run the existing unit tests using Maven: `mvn clean test`
 - Include new unit tests for your code changes.
-- ...

 If applicable, provide instructions on how to run integration tests or any additional testing procedures.

-## Documentation
+### Documentation

 Contributors are encouraged to keep documentation up-to-date along with code changes.
-If your changes impact user-facing features, update the relevant documentation files in the `docs/` directory.
+If your changes impact user-facing features, update the relevant documentation files in directory.

 If there are specific guidelines for documentation changes, please follow them closely.

-## Contributing Guidelines
+### Pull Request Guidelines

 When submitting a PR, please keep the following guidelines in mind: